Datasets (other operations)#

 dataset = project.get_dataset('mydataset')

-ws = datasets.create_statistics_worksheet(name="New worksheet")
+ws = dataset.create_statistics_worksheet(name="New worksheet")

 Misc operations#